jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_TempDB_NumberOfFiles.md

 It is important to configure the files at the same initial size and with the same growth settings.
 That way, SQL Server will manage an even distribution of data across the files.

- Note: This alarm is applicable to SQL Server 2005 and above.
+{% include note.html content="This alarm is applicable to SQL Server 2005 and above." %}

  {% include links.html %}